COVID19 Producing An Insidious Health Crisis For Our Children

 How are children going to cope?
 Parents are becoming increasingly afraid of COVID19, their means of income, and worried about the future.
 Our children are scared.
 With fear of illness and possible death, comes other emotions.
 Doak-Gebauer, warns this situation can be a “virtual buffet” for predation.
 During isolation, children are online more than before COVID19.
 Parents are asking themselves - What do we do to protect our children?
 How can we supervise them?

 Doak-Gebauer, a computer and network specialist in education with 25 years as an educator and global speaker, has developed a Theory of Digital Supervision for supervising children while they are on digital devices.
 It is written in user-friendly language for all to understand and apply.
-Her newest release “The Internet: Are Children In Charge?” provides parents and caregivers with the knowledge and tools they need to supervise digitally.
+Her newest release “The Internet: Are Children In Charge?” provides parents, caregivers and professional allies with the knowledge and tools they need to supervise digitally.
+This book is available on Amazon and through 40,000 distribution channels worldwide.

 Without Digital Supervision, how will parents know if their child is a bully or a victim?
 Wanting to commit suicide?